sschakraborty/mojo-hp/README.md

 The core of the judge is natively written on top of Linux kernel API (Linux 2.6+) and is developed and maintained by <a href="https://github.com/x0r19x91">@x0r19x91</a>.
 The core is asynchronous and highly capable of matching the speeds required for a performance critical distributed online judge.

-The latest version is MOJO 1.1.1.
-Works for high performance native core is in progress.
+The latest version is 1.2.0.
+MOJO 1.2.0 is the first MOJO version that features a fully functional high-performance native core at it's heart with option for vanilla core as well.
-These will be featured in milestone release MOJO 1.2.0.

 To use MOJO:
 <ul>